It’s God’s salvation! This topic includes the fundamentals about salvation and the gift of eternal life.

 Another example of this security is found in 1Cor 3 which states that even if a believer’s works get burned up, HE HIMSELF WILL STILL BE SAVED.

-You might be asking yourself; “How can this be?”
+We’ll see this passage coming up, but you might be asking yourself; “How can this be?”

 Col 1:19-20 For in him all the fullness of God was pleased to dwell, 20 and through him to reconcile to himself all things, whether on earth or in heaven, making peace by the blood of his cross.